Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Indianapolis has combined with its opponents to score more than 53.5 points in four of 11 games this season.
+- Indianapolis and its opponents have combined to score more than 53 points in four of 11 games this season.

-- The two teams combine to average 59 points per game, 5.5 more than the over/under in this contest.

-- The 44.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 53.5 over/under in this contest.
+- The combined points per game average of the two teams, 59, is 6.0 points greater than Sunday's over/under.

+- This contest's over/under is 8.5 points greater than the 44.5 these two squads combine to surrender per game this season.

-- The Buccaneers and their opponents score an average of 50.5 points per game, 3.0 fewer than Sunday's total.
+- Buccaneers games have an average total of 50.5 points this season, 2.5 fewer than Sunday's over/under.

-- The 46.7 PPG average total in Colts games this season is 6.8 points fewer than this game's over/under.
+- The 53 over/under in this game is 6.3 points higher than the 46.7 average total in Colts games this season.

 Buccaneers stats and trends

-- Tampa Bay has played 10 games, with four wins against the spread.
+- In Tampa Bay's 10 games this year, it has four wins against the spread.

-- The Buccaneers have been favored by 3 points or more nine times this season and are 4-5 ATS in those matchups.

-- Tampa Bay's games this year have hit the over five times in 10 opportunities (50%).
+- This season, the Buccaneers have an against the spread record of 4-5 in their nine games as a favorite of 3 points or more.

-- When Tampa Bay totals more than 358.5 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Tampa Bay totals more than 358.8 yards, the team is 3-5 against the spread and 6-2 overall.

 - The Buccaneers have turned the ball over 13 times this season, 12 fewer than the Colts have forced (25).